jrbr/cscs/project_proposal/Model_Proposal_Joe_Brenner.md

 &nbsp;
 ### Justification
 ****
 I am using agent based modeling for this project because each I believe it is a very intuitive way to create the network in which each interacting neuron has very simple behaviors.
-These neurons will be simply deciding whether to fire or not based on the input it recieves from the neuron around it, and each neuron does this using the same criteria.
-This interaction between the neurons and simple decisions of the neurons make this ripe for Agent Based- Modeling.
+These neurons will be simply deciding whether how strong its output should be based on the input it recieves from the neurons around it, and each neuron does this using the same criteria.
+This interaction between the neurons and simple decisions of the neurons make this ripe for Agent Based Modeling.

 &nbsp;
 ### Main Micro-level Processes and Macro-level Dynamics of Interest
 ****

-_Short overview of the key processes and/or relationships you are interested in using your model to explore.
-Will likely be something regarding emergent behavior that arises from individual interactions_
+A properly implemented neural network will "learn" how to recognize patterns and classify data.
+This is done by training the network with specific training data, and after the training is done it should be able to classify similar data, even if it has not seen that exact before.
+The accuracy and efficiency of this learning is the process that I am interested in studying.
+I am looking to examine how the structure of the network and the nature of the training data will affect this learning process.

 &nbsp;